zhangyukof/litebyte/README.md

 ## Data type description
 1.Bool type is best supported, with a bool type occupying only 1 bit (1/8 bytes).<br/>
-2.Variable length integers are supported(short, int, long, ushort, uint, ulong).<br/>
+2.Variant-length integers are supported(short, int, long, ushort, uint, ulong).<br/>
 3.Support for null values (string, array, object).<br/>
 4.When defining data formats, it is recommended that fields be defined as small as possible so that the volume of serialized data is smaller.<br/>
 5.You can give nicknames to basic data types, define your own style for writing.<br/>